bitmark-inc/bitmark-node-docker/README.md

 ```

-When the Bitmark node software is started up for the first time, it will generate a Bitmark account for you including necessary public and private keypairs.
+When the Bitmark node software is started up for the first time, it will generate a Bitmark account for you, including your public and private keypairs.

 For an explanation of each of the above `run` command options, please enter the following command into the terminal: